Exploring Fiber Arts in Sonoma County 3-Day Itinerary

 Here you'll find Stitch Craft (170 Kentucky St., Petaluma, 707-773-4739), an old-fashioned fabric store with plenty to interest quilters and sewers of all types, from fabrics to patterns and notions.
 The fully-stocked sewing studio includes a variety of sewing machines and sergers, large cutting and work tables, professional dress forms, irons, and ironing boards.
 Stitch Craft offers beginning to intermediate sewing classes, from how to make a skirt or pillow, to quilting and how to use a serger.
 The store also offers craft classes like screen printing and jewelry design.

 Downtown Petaluma is a great neighborhood to explore on foot, with a mix of antique shops, art galleries, restaurants, cafes, and specialty stores, and many are housed in lovely historic buildings.
 Take time to look around a bit, and perhaps grab a bite to eat.
-The possibilities include pizza, tacos, Chinese, French, Italian, Mexican, steak, seafood, pub grub, California cuisine and more; check the listings of Petaluma restaurants for more details.
+The possibilities include pizza, tacos, Chinese, French, Italian, Mexican, steak, seafood, pub grub, California cuisine and more; read Where to Eat: Restaurants in Petaluma for more details.

 Before leaving town, review Petaluma's calendar of events for fiber-related activities.
 The Petaluma Quilt Guild hosts a number of exhibits and events, including the Great Petaluma Quilt Show & Boutique each fall.